ReliabilityRAG: Effective and Provably Robust Defense for RAG-based Web-Search: Evaluation

-\paragraph{Evaluation Scenarios.} We assess our algorithm's performance and robustness under two distinct scenarios: a benign setting where no adversarial attack is performed and an adversarial attack setting.
-We consider the benign setting as defenses risk filtering out helpful content along with harmful attacks, reducing accuracy even when there is no attack~\cite{xiang2024RobustRAG}.
-For the adversarial setting, we simulate targeted corruption of one document at specific ranks: positions 1 (highest) and 10 (lowest) for $k = 10$, and positions 1 (highest), 25 (middle), and 50 (lowest) for $k = 50$.
-We also evaluate on multi-position attacks. \paragraph{Handling Irrelevant Benign Documents.} While our MIS algorithm assumes that retrieved benign documents are relevant to the user’s query, this may not always hold in practice due to noise in the corpus or imperfections in the retriever.
+\paragraph{Handling Irrelevant Benign Documents.} While our MIS algorithm assumes that retrieved benign documents are relevant to the user’s query, this may not always hold in practice due to noise in the corpus or imperfections in the retriever.
 In our experiments, especially because the experimental datasets we have access to are noisy, we add an additional instruction during the isolated answering step: the LLM is explicitly prompted to respond with ``I don’t know'' if the document lacks information relevant to answering the query.
 We remove documents that yield ``I don't know'' responses prior to constructing the contradiction graph.
-The filter is merely a convenience aimed at decreasing situations when benign but noisy or irrelevant documents form the MIS. \PostSubmission{}
+The filter is merely a convenience aimed at decreasing situations when benign but noisy or irrelevant documents form the MIS. \PostSubmission{Provide empirical data for how much it filters out? run ablations without ``I don't know'' filtering?}

-\paragraph{Evaluation Metrics.} We evaluate all methods based on their ability to generate accurate responses, both in benign conditions and under attack.
+\textbf{Evaluation Metrics.} We evaluate all methods based on their ability to generate accurate responses, both in benign conditions and under attack.
 We report \texttt{GPT-4o}-judged answer-accuracy for QA datasets and a \texttt{GPT-4o} judge score (0–100) for Bio.
 Due to limited space, we evaluate Attack Success Rate (ASR) in Appendix~\ref{sec:asr}.

-\paragraph{Baselines.} We compare our proposed reliability-aware methods against several baselines: Vanilla RAG, which concatenates all retrieved passages without any defense mechanism; RobustRAG (Keyword)~\cite{xiang2024RobustRAG}, which is designed for adversarial robustness; AstuteRAG~\cite{wang2024AstuteRAG}, a framework designed to handle knowledge conflicts; and InstructRAG (with in-context learning)~\cite{wei2025InstructRAG}, which instructs LLMs to denoise contexts via rationales.
+\textbf{Baselines.} We compare our proposed reliability-aware methods against several baselines: Vanilla RAG, which concatenates all retrieved passages without any defense mechanism; RobustRAG (Keyword)~\cite{xiang2024RobustRAG}, which is designed for adversarial robustness; AstuteRAG~\cite{wang2024AstuteRAG}, a framework designed to handle knowledge conflicts; and InstructRAG (with in-context learning)~\cite{wei2025InstructRAG}, which instructs LLMs to denoise contexts via rationales.

 Due to limited space, here we only present performance results under prompt injection attack (PIA).
 We show corpus poisoning attacks follow similar trends in Appendix~\ref{sec:poison}.
 We present details about the exact way we implement the attacks in Appendix~\ref{sec:attack_details}.